Communities

 How does git actually handle incomplete (local) repositories?
 Given that commits are changesets, just cloning a few of the most recent changes wouldn't result in anything sensible.
 So does it like create an archive of the history beyond the desired depth, and apply the most recent commits on that?

-hkotsubo‭ wrote about 1 year ago · edited about 1 year ago
+hkotsubo‭ wrote over 1 year ago · edited over 1 year ago

 Iizuki‭ Actually, a commit is a snapshot (references: 1, 2): it contains a pointer to a tree object, which represents the state of the whole working dir - BTW, a tree contains pointers to blobs (files) and another trees (subdirectories, which in turn can contain more pointers to other blobs or trees, and so on), so it represents the full content of the working dir when it was commited.